SabrinaPau/01_Getting-started/2_GitHub_SSH.md

 ## Create private and public ssh-key

 Let's start by creating a new SSH key on your machine.
-Open the Terminal and copy and paste the following command:
+Open the Terminal and copy and paste the following command.
+It will ask you to enter several things but you can just leave it blank and click enter several times.

 ```
 $ ssh-keygen